sPHENIX-Collaboration/QA-gallery/README.md

 Plotting macro and result gallery for standardized QA plots

+## QA branches

 The `main` branch carries common macros and utilities.
 And each QA plot setup is placed in their individual branches:

 * [`QA-calorimeter-single-particle` branch](https://github.com/sPHENIX-Collaboration/QA-gallery/tree/QA-calorimeter-single-particle ) : Full detector Calorimeter QA for single particles
 * Tracking branches to come...

 The plotting branches are automatically synced with the `main` branch via GitHub actions.

+## Result plots

+The result by running these QA notebooks are archived by tags.
+Please find a list of recent runs at https://github.com/sPHENIX-Collaboration/QA-gallery/tags

 # Developper's guide